 Decorative contact lenses just change the look of your eyes.
 They do not correct your vision.
 They can temporarily change your brown eyes to blue or make your eyes look like cat eyes or vampire eyes for Halloween.

 Did you know that these decorative contact lenses are actually medical devices?
-The U.S. Food and Drug Administration oversees their safety and effectiveness, just like regular contact lenses.
+The U.S. Food and Drug Administration oversees their safety and effectiveness, just like contact lenses that correct your vision.

-Just like regular contact lenses you should never buy contact lenses from a street vendor, a beauty supply store, flea market, novelty store or Halloween store—and you should always have a prescription.
+Just like corrective contact lenses you should never buy contact lenses from a street vendor, a beauty supply store, flea market, novelty store or Halloween store—and you should always have a prescription.

 Before stepping out with your new look, here's what you need to know.